 Thursday would be perfect.

-Can you let me know if this is works for you?
+Can you let me know if this works for you?

-How to say a time/date is not convenient
+How to say that a date/time is inconvenient for you

 I’m afraid I can’t on Monday.